Page Contributor(s): Mitch Reid, Reno, NV, USA; Luke Hise, Phoenix, AZ, USA

-With the weather to the point that we could barely see cars coming down the mountain in the opposite direction (Ecuadorian drivers seem to be REALLY against driving with their headlights on, even with only about 20ft of visibility), the day turned into even more challenging ordeal.
+With the weather to the point that we could barely see cars coming down the mountain in the opposite direction (Ecuadorian drivers seem to be REALLY against driving with their headlights on, even with only about 20 feet of visibility), the day turned into even more challenging ordeal.
 With nothing to focus on as I rode but the fog in front of me, I just slowly watched the elevation reading on my bike computer tick up.
-As the rode became even more wet, it even got to the point where I “crashed” twice because my tires lost traction on the slick road, causing me to slide out and fall over.
-After roughly 3.5hrs of consistent 7-9% grades, I finally began to understand why this climb was ranked as the third hardest in the world.
+As the rode became wetter and wetter, it even got to the point where I “crashed” twice because my tires lost traction on the slick road, causing me to slide out and fall over.
+After roughly 3.5 hours of consistent 7-9% grades, I finally began to understand why this climb was ranked as the sixth hardest in the world.

-By this point, the only thing that kept me motivated was the 2 mile descent waiting for me once I got to about 9,100ft, however I was definitely not in my right mind, because between the pouring rain on the sleek roads, and the terrible visibility from the fog, the descent would prove to be the most stressful part of the whole ride.
+By this point, the only thing that kept me motivated was the two mile descent waiting for me once I got to about 9,100 feet, however I was definitely not in my right mind, because between the pouring rain on the sleek roads, and the terrible visibility from the fog, the descent would prove to be the most stressful part of the whole ride.